 But if your microphone is 6 to 12 inches away from your mouth, your voice will be the dominant sound and much louder than any ambient background noise.
 Because of that, you can turn down the mic gain and hopefully the only thing the viewer will hear is your voice and nothing else.

-You have a number of microphone options to choose from
+You have several microphone options to choose from

-Laptop microphone: If you have a laptop, not only will it probably have a built-in webcam but it will most likely also have a built-in microphone.
+- Laptop microphone: If you have a laptop, not only will it probably have a built-in webcam, but it will most likely also have a built-in microphone.
 However, this is not an external mic.
 Your laptop’s mic is going to be as far away from you as the camera.
-If necessary you can use it but going forward it’s not an option that will give you good results.
+If necessary, you can use it but going forward it’s not an option that will give you the best results.

 Most lav mics are omnidirectional, meaning they are sensitive to sound from any direction, so the end of the mic does not have to point at the speaker’s mouth.